 Your oral hygiene is crucial for the success of dental implants.
 Good oral hygiene is necessary during your recovery to keep your mouth clean and prevent infections.
 Even after you have fully healed, you must be committed to good oral hygiene.
 You may have fully healed, but you can still develop gum disease, which can lead to implant failure, even years later, if it is not properly treated.

-If you are considering dental implants to replace your missing teeth, call Downey Oral and Maxillofacial Surgery at 562-459-3311 to find out if they are the right solution for you.
+If you are considering dental implants to replace your missing teeth, check out or dental implant faq and call Downey Oral and Maxillofacial Surgery at 562-459-3311 today.